 - Tickets to concerts, museums, amusement parks, etc.

-Once you add up these costs, you will have calculated the cost of your travel that can be insured by at trip insurance policy.
-In order to receive benefits, customers should insure 100 percent of their prepaid trip costs that are subject to cancellation penalties or restrictions.
+Once you add up these costs, you'll have calculated the cost of your trip that can be insured by a trip insurance policy.
+To receive benefits, should insure 100 percent of prepaid trip costs that are subject to cancellation penalties or restrictions.